52North/pubopen/opensource/legal.md

 ## License Types

 In addition to the copyleft licenses "strong copyleft", "weak copyleft" and "non-copyleft" mentioned above, there is a specific category known as "public domain”.
-These are works for which the intellectual property rights have expired or have been forfeited.

-There are additional types of licenses, such as Creative Commons.
-However, these licenses are not really intended for software (they do not contain any provisions for the distribution of source code).
-Typically, Creative Commons is used for works such as photographs, videos, texts, music, etc. It is NOT recommended to use Creative Commons licenses for software.
+This covers works for which the intellectual property rights have expired or have been forfeited.
+Other types of licenses, such as Creative Commons, are not really intended for software.
+They do not contain any provisions for the distribution of source code.
+It is NOT recommended to use Creative Commons licenses for software.

 ## Popular Licenses